AndyEck16/FakeArtist/README.md

 ## What this tool does
 * Controls adding and removing players from the game
 * Allows each player to add words to a list that other players cannot see
-* Play one round of fake artist which involves:
+* Manages selecting and displaying words to use for rounds of Fake Artist, which involves:
   * Secretly choosing one of the players to be the fake artist
-  * Picking a secret prompt that is _not_ from that players list to be the secret word
+  * Picking a secret prompt that is _not_ from that player's list to be the secret word
   * Showing the word to all players except for the fake artist, who will instead see a message telling them they don't get to see the word